What to do in Barcelona in bad weather? 8 great rainy day activities

 Did the rain start before you even got out of bed?
 Instead of waiting for it to pass, head out for a foodie morning in a cosy atmosphere.

-Our favourite places: WePudding for its spectacular decor and its children’s corner, Alsur café for its decadent pastries and cakes, Barceló Raval for its abundant buffet, and Timeline for low prices.
+Our favourite places: WePudding for its spectacular decor and its children’s corner, Alsur café for its decadent pastries and cakes or Barceló Raval for its abundant buffet.
 We also love Brunch & Cake, although it’s very popular!

 There is nothing like seeing a show to help you forget about the grey weather.
 Although Catalonia is not the birthplace of flamenco, you can still see some very good performances in Barcelona.
 You can find all our recommendations in our article Where to see a flamenco performance in Barcelona.